legenduzair/epic-expeditions/TESTING.md

 # <div align="center">Testing</div>

 During and after the development of Epic Expeditions, the project went through rigorous testing to ensure a fully functional and responsive website was created.
 I have documented all the testing techniques used in the following sections.
+If you would like to traverse back to the README file, please click here - [README](https://github.com/legenduzair/epic-expeditions/blob/main/README.md)

 ## Automated Testing